Guide to Best Metal Bats

 - Hybrid Bats – Bats made of several materials mixed together, such as alloy and carbon

 Composite bats get better with use.
 The more you use it the more it compresses and the better the bat becomes.
-In 2012 composite bats can be used if they are BBCOR certified.
+Composite bats can be used if they are BBCOR certified.
 The price tag on these bats is a little higher, and they take longer to break in, but from many accounts, the end result is worth it.

 IMPORTANT: To get the most out of your composite bat, the break in period is essential.
 Hitting 200 to 300 real baseballs all around the barrel is recommended.